 Looking for Something Different

-Different financial accounts serve different purposes.
-Checking accounts make it possible to easily withdraw and deposit money while accounts like 401(k) or IRAs are designed for longer-term goals like investing toward retirement.
+When it comes to personal finance, different account types can serve different purposes.
+Checking accounts make it possible to easily withdraw and deposit money while accounts like 401(k) or IRAs are designed for longer-term goals, like investing toward retirement.
 People will generally have a mix of these accounts.
-A cash management account offers account holders the ability to easily deposit and withdraw money into the account, while also earning a competitive interest rate.
-SoFi Money® is a cash management account that makes it easy to see how you are saving and spending money, all in one place.
+A checking and savings account can offer account holders the ability to easily deposit and withdraw money into their account, while also earning a competitive interest rate.

 Photo credit: iStock/hemul75